RoboticAgents/cup-stacking-evoarm/writing/report.md

 ## Project Implementation Details

-TODO: First, outline all steps one must take to run your project, including any needed installations.
+First, outline all steps one must take to run your project, including any needed installations.
 Then describe **all** steps you took to implement the task, including all non-technical and technical details.
 Please include references (links are okay) to all resources you have used.

 In order to run this project one must: